Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 10.3.2 Manual Deployment

-The manual deployment method can be tested using virtualization software such as QEMU, and an additional virtual target disk of a larger size.
-The following steps shows how to do it:
+The manual deployment method can be tested using virtualization software like QEMU and an additional virtual a large-size target disk.
+To do this, follow the steps below.

 $ qemu-img create target_disk 20g